sadikh94/nox-2077/README.md

 7. Each time you enable or disable the custom styles, VS Code will reload to apply the changes.
 8. To customize your terminal theme, install [oh my zsh!](https://github.com/ohmyzsh/ohmyzsh) and choose your desired theme!

+For neon glow effects, install the [Custom CSS and JS Loader extension](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) from the Marketplace — it allows injecting external styles into the editor.
+Before proceeding, read its documentation: on Windows, VS Code must be launched as administrator.
+Copy the file path and add it to your VSCode's settings.json file.

+On MacOS it might look something like the snippet below:

+{
+    "vscode_custom_css.imports": [
+        "file:///Users/ADD_YOUR_USERNAME/.vscode/extensions/sadig.nox-2077-1.0.2/custom-style.css"
+    ]
+}

+On Windows it might resemble:

+{
+    "vscode_custom_css.imports": [
+        "file:///C:/Users/ADD_YOUR_USERNAME/.vscode/extensions/sadig.nox-2077-1.0.2/custom-style.css"
+    ]
+}

 ## Inspiration